The Sudden Death In The Young (SDY) Case Registry:

 Who will study my child’s DNA?

-Researchers trying to understand why children die suddenly and unexpectedly are interested in studying your child’s DNA so that they can work to prevent other children from dying suddenly and unexpectedly.
+Only people working with the SDY Case Registry and approved researchers who are trying to understand why children die suddenly and unexpectedly are interested in studying your child’s DNA so that they can work to prevent other children from dying suddenly and unexpectedly.

 What if I consent to have my child’s DNA in the Registry, but later change my mind?